spidernet-io/spiderpool/README.md

 * All above features can work in ipv4-only, ipv6-only, and dual-stack scenarios.
 See [example](./docs/usage/ipv6.md) for details

-* Good performance for assigning and release Pod IP, to guarantee the application release, to guarantee disaster recovery for the cluster.
-See [example](docs/usage/performance.md) for details

 ## Other features

 * [Metrics](./docs/concepts/metrics.md)